BOK Tower: Design and history

 BOK Tower's lobby has marble walls and wall hangings similar to those in the former World Trade Center's Twin Towers in New York.
-BOK Tower was built for the Williams Companies, whose CEO at the time, John Williams, was impressed by the Twin Towers and originally wanted to build two 25-story replicas in Tulsa.
-However, prior to construction, Williams was informed that having two separate towers would require more elevators than a single, larger tower.
-The plan for a quarter scale replica was then changed to a single 52-story tower, double the height of the two planned towers.
+BOK Tower was built for the Williams Companies, whose CEO at the time, John Williams, decided to choose Minaru Yamasaki, the architect of the Twin Towers in New York, as the office building's designer.
+Originally, Yamasaki designed two 30-story replicas for the project in Tulsa.
+However, prior to construction, Williams wanted a more 'dramatic' design.
+According to Williams, he presented this idea by stacking a tower model on top of the other.
+As a result, the plan for a quarter scale replica was changed to a single 52-story tower, double the height of the two planned towers.
 The similarities to the World Trade Center led executives to joke that the architects just halved the plans for a World Trade Center tower.

 BOK Tower, as completed, was the tallest building in Oklahoma and contained 1,100,000 ft2 of office space.
 Within four months of its completion, BOK Tower was 80 percent occupied.

 In December 2005, a water main broke and flooded electrical equipment in the basement.
 In 2006, BOK Tower underwent $16 million in repairs and renovations. $6 million was spent on renovated pedestrian bridges, granite coating for the base, new fitness centers, and windows.
 The remaining $10 million was used to fix damage from the 2005 flood.